watery-desert/sliding_clipped_nav_bar/README.md

  - FontAwesomeIcons: 24
  - MaterialIcons: 30

+Feel free to report issue even if you are using a another icon pack and see some problem.

 Check the example app the implementation is pretty straightforward.

 Please consider giving me star and see my other repositories.
 This will motivate me to keep working.